wirmius/gym-PGFS-bias/README.md

 python eval_PGFS.py "./data" "./data/agent_checkpoints/agent9000.state" "./gym_PGFS/configs/config_server_default.yaml" 100 "./fig.png"
 ```
 where the first argument can be substituted with the path to the agent state file and the second one with the number of episodes to test over.

+### Current Work

+#### Stage 1:
+- 🟥 adapt to using guacamole utility functions for consistency:
+  - 🟥 use guacamol functions for preprocessing
+  - 🟥 improve molecule filtering using guacamole routines to improve stability
+- 🟥 improve performance and paralellize:
+  - 🟥 implement the distributed architecture for training an agent
+  - 🟥 implement distributed architecture for hyperparameter selection
+  - 🟥 get rid of the dusk dependency?
+  - 🟥 improve configurability, make compatible with parallel computation
+  - 🟥 consider replacing tensorboard with aimstack
+- 🟥 implement methods from Renz et al. paper:
+  - 🟩 rework the scoring function mechanism to be more flexible
+  - 🟥 implement a scoring function for the PGFS similar to on in mgen_fail
+  - 🟥 implement an evaluation routine for the PGFS

+#### Stage 2:
+- 🟥 integrate one of the exploration techniques into the algorithm.

+🟥🟧🟨🟩🟦🟪🟫☑✅❎